-As parents, if you are nature lovers and outdoor sports passionate, a hiking trip in the mountains is always a reason for joy and adventure.
-Taking the children along is a great opportunity to spend quality time together, to enjoy nature’s miracles through the wondering eyes and thoughts of a child, to encourage open air physical activity and ignite their love and respect for the environment.
+As parents, if you are a nature lover and outdoor sports passionate, a hiking trip in the mountains is always a reason for joy and adventure.
+Taking the children along is a great opportunity to spend quality time together, enjoy nature’s miracles through the wondering eyes and thoughts of a child, encourage open-air physical activity, and ignite their love and respect for the environment.

-1. Set achievable goals
+2. Set achievable goals

-2. Motivate them
+3. Motivate them

 Children get easily bored, even while hiking.
 Make sure you keep their interest on fire by showing them trees and beautiful plants, starting to search for squirrels in the forest, teach them a thing or two about the surrounding environment and keep them focused on the final objective at the end of the hiking trip: a cascade, a unique landscape, anything that will keep them going in excitement.
 Make sure that even if on the way there aren’t any spots specially designed for children’s entertainment, at least the surrounding nature is fun enough (or make it so) to keep them focused on everything else but their tiredness or boredom.

-3. Gear them up properly
+4. Gear them up properly

-One of the biggest threats when hiking with children is to hear them at some point complaining about the “shoes hurting” them, the backpack being too heavy, the coat making them sweat and so on.
+One of the biggest threats when hiking with children is to hear them at some point complaining about the “shoes hurting” them, the backpack being too heavy, the coat making them sweat, and so on.
 These are frustrating and sometimes painful aspects that can ruin your family trip.
 If you’re a passionate hiker, you know already how important hiking gear is and you should probably use an established brand such as The Clymb (if you’re not doing this already).
 Don’t neglect your children’s gear, even if they are still small.

-4. Make sure you have enough provisions
+5. Make sure you have enough provisions

 Children get hungry, thirsty or craving for something sweet.
 Don’t tell them they will eat when you get there, as chances are you won’t get there at all.
-Make eating breaks and before you leave, make sure you will find camping opportunities on the way or at least you will find some benches and tables set for hikers like you.
+Make eating breaks and before you leave, make sure you will find camping opportunities on the way, or at least you will find some benches and tables set for hikers like you.

-5. Reward them for their efforts
+6. Reward them for their efforts

 At the end of the hiking trail there must be something the children should enjoy.
 If you are going to be suddenly asked if some falling water was the whole purpose of their trip, looking disappointed and frustrated, make sure you have some ace in your sleeve.
 Play a game, take out some pre-made medals from your backpack, offer them something they like and keep them by your side, as they will have to walk back now.